zawmyolatt/Breach-Checker/README.md

 # Email Breach Checker

-A secure web application that allows users to check if their email addresses have been compromised in data breaches.
+A scalable web application that allows users to check if their email addresses have been compromised in data breaches.

 ## Features